moh-hassan/odata2poco/README.md

 **OData2Poco** is a code generation tool for generating plain-old CLR objects (POCO) from OData feeds.
 POCO classes can be used in a typed RESTful client OData services and code generation can be controlled by setting many options.

+## What is news
+Odata2Poco v4.1.0 is published with a new feature: Name Mapping  of Entities and properties using json file.
+Read [wiki](https://github.com/moh-hassan/odata2poco/wiki/NameMapping) for more details and tutorial for how to use.

+## OData2Poco Packages
 OData2Poco is available in three flavers:

 - A Console tool: OData2Poco.CommandLine (a.k.a o2pgen).